rtbrick/bngblaster/docs/multicast.md

 reported as loss.
 The loss logging option (-l loss) allows also to search for the missing packets in the corresponding capture files (see test.log).

-It is also possible to start a dedicated BNG Blaster instance to generate mutlicast traffic which can be consumed by multiple BNG Blaster instances.
+It is also possible to start a dedicated BNG Blaster instance to generate multicast traffic which can be consumed by multiple BNG Blaster instances.
 The BNG Blaster header allows to do the same measurements on traffic generated from same or different BNG Blaster instance.